froggydisk/mobileAI/README.md

 ### Model Application

-You can check a sample app in the torchApp folder.
+You can check a sample React Native app in the torchApp folder.
 Just run it.

 If you want to deploy the model directly to your app, here is what you need: